-Retirement is supposed to be spent relaxing with loved ones, golfing with lifelong friends, and spoiling the grandchildren.
-But with fixed incomes, inflation, and heavy medical expenses, your hard-earned, life-long savings may seem to suddenly disappear.
-In times of crisis, a reverse mortgage loan is one way many Americans are fighting back.
-Here at Best Company, we are determined to help you understand the benefits of a reverse mortgage and to make sure you are pointed in a direction you can trust and find peace of mind moving forward.
-You should know what a reverse mortgage entails, if you qualify, and what options you have.
+is meant to be spent relaxing with loved ones, golfing with lifelong friends, and spoiling your grandchildren.
+However, with fixed incomes, inflation, and heavy medical expenses, your hard-earned, life-long savings may seem to disappear before your eyes.
+In times of crisis, a is one way many Americans are fighting back.
+Here at Best Company, we are determined to help you understand the benefits and drawbacks of a make sure you are pointed in the right direction, and find peace of mind moving forward.
+You should know what a entails, if you qualify, and what options you have.

-A reverse mortgage is a government-established program to help people approaching retirement age to have a place to live and funds to support living expenses.
-When you pay the mortgage on your home, you are, in essence, buying part of your home back from the bank that loaned you the money.
-Once you have made all your mortgage payments, you own 100 percent equity in the home, meaning if you sold it you would keep 100 percent of the profit, minus paying the agent.
+A is a government-established program to help people approaching age have a place to live and to support .
+When you the mortgage on your home, you are, in essence, buying part of your home back from the bank that loaned you the .
+Once you have made all your , you own 100 percent in the home, meaning if you sold it you would keep 100 percent of the profit minus paying the agent.
 The can trade some of that home for a while still continuing to live in the home.
 The will not have to until they move from their home or pass away.
 For more information, read our simple guide to reverse mortgages.

-Home Equity Conversion Mortgage (HECM): This is the most basic reverse mortgage package.
-This program is probably also the safest option.
-Government regulations ensure that customers are protected within the HECM program.
+Home Equity Conversion Mortgage (HECM): This is the most basic package.
+This program is also often considered the safest option.
+Government regulations ensure that customers are protected within the . is also required in an .

 Proprietary Reverse Mortgages: Proprietary reverse mortgages are created specifically by reverse mortgage lenders to give different clients better rewards or incentives to join their company.
 Rather than using the traditional HECM program, these companies offer different incentives, pay plans, or rates to ensure you are getting the best deal for your situation.
-These deals can be great but do not have some of the same protections in place as the traditional HEMC model.
+These deals can be great but do not offer the same protections as the HECM model.
 To explore proprietary reverse mortgages in-depth, check out the company links.